-From the opening guitar riff of Sleigh Bells’ “Crown on the Ground” The Bling Ring announces exactly what kind of movie it is going to deliver: loud music (that will no doubt comment on the action), characters walking in slow motion to accentuate their “cool”, and a whole lot of glamour.
-In a lot of movies, this is trite and unnecessary, but in The Bling Ring it fits perfectly.
+From the opening guitar riff of Sleigh Bells’ “Crown on the Ground,” The Bling Ring announces exactly what kind of movie it is going to deliver: loud music (that will no doubt comment on the action), characters walking in slow motion to accentuate their “cool,” and a whole lot of glamour.
+In a lot of movies, this is trite and unnecessary, but in The Bling Ring, it fits perfectly.
 Here are a group of kids who probably think that their life is worthy of a movie, as long as they are the stars.
 If they were to walk past a mirror, they would be incapable of not checking themselves out in it.
-They are byproduct of a celebrity culture gone haywire.
-Anyone can be famous or they at least can be close to someone who is famous.
-Twitter connects strangers directly into their hero’s thoughts and Instagram takes those beautiful people down from the larger than life screens and places them in tiny little pictures in our phones.
-Their pictures there, right next to your photo from last nights dinner and that bottle of wine with the label you couldn’t pronounce.
-They are practically our friends, and we are practically celebrities, all we need is for TMZ to show up and take our picture.
+They are byproducts of celebrity culture gone haywire.
+Anyone can be famous, or they at least can be close to someone who is famous.
+Twitter connects strangers directly into their hero’s thoughts, and Instagram takes those beautiful people down from the larger-than-life screens and places them in tiny little pictures on our phones.
+Their pictures there, right next to your photo from last night’s dinner and that bottle of wine with the label you couldn’t pronounce.
+They are practically our friends, and we are practically celebrities.
+All we need is for TMZ to show up and take our pictures.
 That is validation enough.

-Of course the reason that they do it is because they themselves want to be famous.
+Of course, the reason that they do it is because they want to be famous.
 The most telling exchange of dialog occurs between Rebecca and one of the investigators: “Have you spoken to any of the victims?”
 “I’ve spoken to all of the victims.”
 “Really?
 What did Lindsey say?”
-They never robbed from celebrities, because they wanted to be near celebrities, they robbed from them because they wanted to be celebrities.
+They never robbed from celebrities because they wanted to be near celebrities.
+They robbed from them because they wanted to be celebrities.
 They get their wish, and Nicki pulls a fast one on us when she turns to the camera and tells us that if we want to know more about her story, just visit her website.
 We thought we were watching a movie, and it was reality TV this whole time.
 Clever girl.